Fairfield County DUI Bail Information

 What Happens After Posting Bail

-• What happens if you miss court: If you fail to appear in court, a warrant will be issued for your arrest, and you will forfeit your bail money (or the bondsman will pursue you for the full bail amount).
-Missing court can also lead to additional charges.
+If you fail to appear in court, a bench warrant will be issued for your arrest, and you will forfeit the bail money.
+Additionally, failing to appear can result in additional criminal charges.

 Special Considerations in Fairfield County